Maria Anna of Neuburg: Queen of Spain

 The Spanish political establishment was split into pro-Austrian and pro-French factions, the latter led by Fernández de Portocarrero, Cardinal and Archbishop of Toledo.
 For most of this period, the 'Austrians' controlled government, with Maria Anna assuming leadership after Mariana of Austria died in 1696.
 In 1690, they supported Spain's entry into the Nine Years War, which proved a disastrous decision; the state declared bankruptcy in 1692 and by 1696, France occupied most of Catalonia.

 Maria Anna's power derived from her status as mother of the future monarch, which dissipated when it became clear this was unlikely to occur.
 By now, Charles was almost certainly impotent, his autopsy later revealing he had only one atrophied testicle.
 To offset this, she claimed to be pregnant on various occasions, and encouraged Charles to undergo treatments to increase his fertility, thus making it clear the failure to produce an heir was not her fault.

 In 1698, Charles fell seriously ill and his death seemed imminent.
 On 11 October, Britain, France and the Dutch Republic signed the Treaty of the Hague or First Partition Treaty, an attempt to impose a solution to the Succession issue on Spain and Austria.
-Six year old Joseph Ferdinand of Bavaria, was made heir to the bulk of the Spanish Empire, the rest split between France and Austria.
-His parents were Charles's niece Maria Antonia and Maximilian of Bavaria, a Wittelsbach like Maria Anna.
+Six year old Joseph Ferdinand of Bavaria was made heir to the bulk of the Spanish Empire, the rest split between France and Austria.
+His parents were Charles's niece Maria Antonia and Maximilian II Emanuel of Bavaria, a Wittelsbach like Maria Anna.
 The Spanish were not consulted on the partition of their Empire and unsurprisingly opposed such a solution.
 On 14 November 1698, Charles published his Will, naming Joseph Ferdinand his successor but stipulating he would inherit an undivided Spanish Monarchy.
 It also appointed Maria Anna regent during his minority, an announcement reportedly received by his Spanish councillors in silence.